Confetti (2006 film)

 Confetti is a 2006 British mockumentary romantic comedy film released on 5 May 2006.
 It was conceived and directed by Debbie Isitt and stars many acclaimed British comedians, including Jessica Stevenson, Jimmy Carr, Martin Freeman, Mark Heap, Julia Davis, Robert Webb and Olivia Colman.
 It follows a bridal magazine competition for the most original wedding, the ultimate prize being a house, and the three couples who are chosen to compete.
 The film follows the contestants in a fly-on-the-wall documentary style, akin to The Office.
-The script is entirely improvised, The film was a box office success grossing $4.9 million on a budget of $2 million.
+The script was entirely improvised.
+The film was a box office success, grossing $4.9 million on a budget of $2 million.

 Plot

-The prestigious bridal magazine Confetti, owned by the arrogant, suave Antoni Clarke (Jimmy Carr) and managed by the long-suffering, uptight chief editor Vivienne (Felicity Montagu), is holding a competition to see who can hold the most original wedding, with the winners being presented with a new house and a cover shoot for the magazine.
-Three couples and their proposals are selected to participate: Sam and Matt (Jessica Stevenson and Martin Freeman), a middle class couple of old-fashioned romantics who have elected to hold their wedding in the style of Busby Berkeley musicals of the 1930s and 1940s, despite the fact that Sam can barely hold a tune; Isabelle and Josef (Meredith MacNeill and Stephen Mangan), a pair of hyper-competitive professional tennis players holding a tennis-themed wedding; and Joanna and Michael (Olivia Colman and Robert Webb), a naturist couple who intend to hold their wedding entirely naked.
-All three weddings are planned using the services of Gregory and Archie (Vincent Franklin and Jason Watkins), wedding planners and partners in both business and love.
+The prestigious bridal magazine Confetti, owned by the arrogant, suave Antoni Clarke and managed by the long-suffering, uptight chief editor Vivienne, is holding a competition to see who can hold the most original wedding, with the winners being presented with a new house and a cover shoot for the magazine.
+Three couples and their proposals are selected to participate: Sam and Matt, a middle class couple of old-fashioned romantics who have elected to hold their wedding in the style of Busby Berkeley musicals of the 1930s and 1940s, despite the fact that Sam can barely hold a tune; Isabelle and Josef, a pair of hyper-competitive professional tennis players holding a tennis-themed wedding; and Joanna and Michael, a naturist couple who intend to hold their wedding entirely naked.
+All three weddings are planned using the services of Gregory and Archie, wedding planners and partners in both business and love.